abinit/pseudo_dojo/pseudo_dojo/pseudos/ONCVPSP-PBE-PDv0.3/README.md

     Has ghost at +80 eV, not recommended for GW.

   * Mg-sp.in: (2s, 2p) semicore states in valence.
 No model core charge (AE core too localized).
+    Recommended for GS.
 Can be used for GW.

 ## Al